AngelaSheahan/rock-spock/README.md

 - As a user, I want to be provided with clear, concise instructions on how to play the game.
 - As a user, I want the homepage of the game to be easy to navigate and eye catching so as to peek my interest to make me actually want to play the game.
 - As a user, I want to be able to login to the game without difficulty.
 - As a user, I want my login name to be captured and used in the game.
+Otherwise I would not see the point in having to enter my name.
 - As a user, I want to be to select either Rock, Paper, Scissor, Lizard, Spock.
-- As a user, I want to be to able to clearly see which hand choice I selected.
 - As a user, I want to be able to clearly see my score and I want it be updated after each win.
 - As a user, I want to be able to clearly see the computers score.
-- As a user, I want to be able to clearly see who wins each round.<br/><br/>
+- As a user, I want to be able to clearly see who wins each round.
+- As a user, I want to be able to see who won the game and what their score is.
+- As a user, I want to have the choice to either exit the game or play a new game.<br/><br/>
 ## TESTING
 ### <u>Validator Testing</u>
 ### HTML